ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 In this sample, we do not observe high level of duplication.
 Duplicates are removed prior to peak calling.

 * **Over-represented sequences plot**: The ‘Overrepresented Sequence Plot’ lists all of the sequence which make up more than 0.1% of the total.
 Theoretically, a normal-high throughput library would have a diverse set of sequences; no individual sequence would account for a high fraction of the whole.
-However, if the sample does contain overrepresented sequences, it could mean that the plot is highly biologically significant or the library is contaminated or it has a bias.
+However, if the sample does contain overrepresented sequences, it could mean that the sequence is highly biologically significant or the library is contaminated or it has a bias.
 With ChIP-Seq, it is quite likely to see over-represented sequences in the immunoprecipitated sample as you are enriching for specific protein-bound DNA sequences.
 Lack of over-represented sequences, as in case of this sample, doesn’t necessarily mean that you have a bad sample/experiment.

 ----------------------------------------------------------------